beego/beedoc/en-US/module/logs.md

 	log := NewLogger(10000)

-Then add output provider (it supports outputing to multiple providers at the same time).
+Then add output provider (it supports outputting to multiple providers at the same time).
 E.g.: first param is provider name (console, file, conn or smtp); second param is config.
 For details see below.

 	log.SetLogger("console", "")